smeredith/smeredith.github.io/_posts/2021-04-13-teensy-radio-interface.md

 ## Headphone Jack

 The headphone jack can be used to monitor both sides of a digital conversation, and the level can be controlled from the computer's audio control.
-Audio from the radio is routed the the right headphone channel.
+Audio from the radio is routed to the right headphone channel.
 Audio from the computer is routed to the left headphone channel.

 ## Radio Connectors